 Hampton City Schools offers all Limited English Proficiency students specialized instruction by ESL teachers to meet the needs of the individual student.
 English is the language of instruction for all ESL students.
 The city has developed a curriculum aligned with state standards to assist students in maintaining academic success.
 Parents wishing to enroll their students in the ESL program should contact the ESL office at 757-727-2026 to begin the assessment process.

 Students who are identified as gifted in accordance with Hampton City Schools’ eligibility criteria are placed in educational programs based on their intellectual and advanced academic needs.
 Included among these programs are the Talent Pool program for grades K-2, elementary and middle school pull-out Gifted Resource programs for grades 3-8, the Excel Art program for identified gifted visual arts students in grades 3-8, and a center-based program for intellectually gifted students in grades 3-8 at Spratley Gifted Center.
 High school students may select from a variety of honors, advanced, and Advanced Placement courses at their high school, the International Baccalaureate Program at Hampton High, and the Governor’s School for Science and Technology.

-Hampton City Schools has 12 elementary schools operating as Schoolwide schools.
-Schoolwide schools have a minimum poverty rate of 45% (based on free/reduced lunch percentage) and utilize Title I and other federal, state and local funds to improve the instructional program for the whole school.
+Hampton City Schools currently has 10 elementary schools, 1 middle school, and 1 PreK-8 school operating as schoolwide Title I schools.
+Schoolwide programs have a minimum poverty rate of 40% (based on free/reduced lunch percentage) and utilize Title I and other federal, state and local funds to improve the instructional program for the whole school.
 Each school’s instructional program is based on effective means of improving student achievement and includes strategies to support parental involvement, instruction, accountability, and organizational development.
-Each Title I school employs a Parent Involvement Facilitator to build a bond between home, school and the community.
-Title I also supports an ESL Parent Resource Center.
+Each Title I school employs a Family Engagement Specialist to build a bond between home, school and the community.

 Armstrong School for the Arts